kyracq/resinde-website/src/markdown-pages/speakers/speaker4.md

 ---
-name: "Catherine Idylle"
+name: "Yicheng 'YC' Sun"
-role: "Senior Interaction Designer @ Google"
+role: "Design Lead @ IDEO"
-featuredImage: ../../images/speakers/catherine.png
+featuredImage: ../../images/speakers/yc.png
-featuredImageAlt: "Black and white close-up of young woman in a white t-shirt. "
+featuredImageAlt: "A young man wearing a gray cap and matching jacket with a wide smile on his face."
-bio: "Catherine Idylle is a Senior Interaction Designer at Google in San Francisco.
-She focuses on designing for people with disabilities and mainly works on Lookout (an app for people who are blind or have low vision).
-She has previously spoken at Google I/O and SF Design Week and was featured at Grace Hopper."
+bio: "Yicheng 'YC' Sun is a design lead at IDEO, with a focus on creative technology and venture design.
+He guides clients and teams through the product journey, from initial ideation, prototype & pilot, to market launch.
+He has a soft spot for healthcare technology startups and recent projects include a Parkinson’s wearable platform, oncology research community, COVID-19 telemedicine platform, and sleep digital therapeutics.
+YC graduated Princeton ELE'17."
 ---